hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-config-value VERSION 1.0

-The function is for changing main config settings such as COMPANY_NAME or COMPANY_EMAIL and so on.
+This function is for changing main config settings such as COMPANY_NAME or COMPANY_EMAIL and so on.

 *******************************************************************